 These leaders are driven by their intuition, and they are often creative geniuses and visionaries.
 Individuals at this level of leadership see others around them as an extension of themselves, which fosters an attitude of empowerment and achievement among team members.

 "With Level 6 leaders, everyone always wins," Grinwald said.
 "These leaders are brilliant and conscious leaders."

 The seventh and highest level is often the hardest to achieve, and few people have ever experienced it.
 It's characterized by a complete lack of blame, shaming and fear of failure.

-Level 7's feel don't make any judgments and, unlike Level 2 leaders, feel that winning and losing are illusions.
+Level 7 leaders don't make judgments and, unlike Level 2 leaders, feel that winning and losing are illusions.
 They're fearless, and they create and observe at the same time.

 Core emotions: passion

-Ultimately, said Grinwald, when you are more aware of your leadership style and the impact it has on your employees and co-workers, you can study the other leadership styles and work toward being the type of leader you want to be.
+Ultimately, Grinwald said, when you are more aware of your leadership style and the impact it has on your employees and co-workers, you can study the other leadership styles and work toward being the type of leader you want to be.

-For more information on Energy Leadership™, check out Bruce Schneider's book, which introduces and explains the concept.
+For more information on Energy Leadership, check out Bruce Schneider's book, which introduces and explains the concept.